ceford/j4xdemos-data-jdocmanual/manuals/developer/en/advanced-administrator/improved-override-management.md

 - onJoomlaAfterUpdate

-Which collect all overrides core file `md5_file()` hash before update and after update then compairs both values.
+Which collect all overrides core file `md5_file()` hash before update and after update then compares both values.
 Then, find the correct changed or updated file.
 And, store information in `#__templates_overrides` table.